MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-1-example-loan-data.md

 	for (i in 2000:2009)
 	{
 	    importFile <- paste(mortCsvDataName, i, ".csv", sep="")
-	    mortDS <- rxImport(importFile, mortXdfFileName,
+	    mortDS <- rxImport(importFile, mortXdfFileName, append=append)
-	        append=append)
 	    append <- "rows"
 	}

+Output will be a series of Rows Read notifications, one for each file.

 If you have previously imported the data and created the .xdf data source, you can create an .xdf data source representing the file us RxXdfData:

-	mortDS <- RxXdfData( mortXdfFileName )

 To get a basic summary of the data set and show the first 5 rows enter:

 	rxGetInfo(mortDS, numRows=5)

+Output for the small data files should be as follows:

+	File name: C:\YourWorkingDir\mortDefaultSmall.xdf
+	Number of observations: 1e+05
+	Number of variables: 6
+	Number of blocks: 10
+	Compression type: zlib
+	Data (5 rows starting with row 1): creditScore houseAge yearsEmploy ccDebt year default
+	1         691       16           9   6725 2000       0
+	2         691        4           4   5077 2000       0
+	3         743       18           3   3080 2000       0
+	4         728       22           1   4345 2000       0
+	5         745       17           3   2969 2000       0

-The output should look like the following if you are using the large data files:
+Output for large data files:

 	File name: C:\YourWorkingDir\mortDefault.xdf
 	Number of observations: 1e+07